 2 An MT review has two purposes; it should alert the potential purchaser to both positive and negative aspects of the publication which might not be immediately apparent upon cursory inspection, and it should also raise related issues which are likely to be of interest to readers.
 In simple terms, it's an 'enabling' exercise, the aim of which is to help our readers enjoy and appeciate more of the huge amount of music which is available to them today - and that more fully.

 It is something of a paradox that, as the audience for real traditional music appears to be dwindling, the quantity and quality of what is being published is increasing.
-In the last couple of years an unprecedented number of extremely important publications have appeared which have dealt with traditional music in a fuller, deeper, wider ... a 'better' way than almost any in the past.
+In the last decade an unprecedented number of extremely important publications have appeared which have dealt with traditional music in a fuller, deeper, wider ... a 'better' way than almost any in the past.

 What's more, instant global communications via the Internet have allowed the small number of people actually interested in such things to keep abreast of these developments and in touch with each other.
 Most of us understand that new standards are constantly being set - and realise that any new publications must live up to these standards.
 MT reviews should attempt to reflect these developments, since we are now addressing what has become an extremely educated audience.